How to Inspect Your Home Fire Extinguisher

 Check the outside of each extinguisher for dust, oil or grease, and clean it as necessary.

+The USFA adds that some fire extinguishes may need to be shaken monthly or pressure tested every few years.
 Also, keep in mind that most fire extinguishers are good for 5 to 15 years, according to BobVila.com.
 Check the extinguisher’s label or a paper tag for the expiration or last maintenance date.
 If it’s 10 or more years ago, you may want to get a new fire extinguisher.

 Fire extinguishers are often an overlooked part of a home safety plan.
 Do your checks, know how to use them (the NFPA states that your local fire department may be able to provide additional resources) and be sure your extinguishers are ready for use — just in case.